A small, dependency-free CEL-inspired expression compiler and evaluator

 contains(a, b) |

-Array or string containment |
+Array membership or string containment |

 containsAny(arr, values) |

-Any value matches |
+True when any value matches |

 startsWith(s, prefix) |

-String prefix |
+String prefix check |

 endsWith(s, suffix) |

-String suffix |
+String suffix check |

 matches(s, regex) |

-Regex test |
+Guarded JavaScript regex test |

 regexReplace(s, r, repl) |